-Moreover the measure $\nu$ can be explicitly computed: $\nu(dx) = (1-F(x))dx$, for $F$ being the distribution function of $\mu$.
-The process has been also studied in more general settings, when $u_n$ admits also negative values (see Peigne, Woess \cite{PW1} for recent results and a comprehensive bibliography).
+Moreover, the measure $\nu$ can be explicitly computed: $\nu(dx) = (1-F(x))\,dx$, for~$F$ being the distribution function of $\mu$.
+The process has been also studied in more general settings when $u_n$ admits also negative values (see Peign\'e, Woess \cite{PW1} for recent results and a comprehensive bibliography).

 Here, we are interested in the critical case when $\E u_n = 0$.
-Peigne and Woess \cite{PW1} proved that if $\E(u_1^+)^{\frac 32}<\8$, for $u_1^+ = \max\{u_1,0\}$, then the process $\{X_n\}$ is recurrent on $\R_+$.
-As a consequence, by Benda's theorem, it possesses a unique invariant Radon measure $\nu$ on $\R_+$ (local contractivity is easy to prove).
-The reflected random walk can be transformed in an asymptotically linear system by conjugating with an invertible function $s$ of $[0,+\infty)$ such that $s(x)=\e^x$ for large $x$.
-Then $\psi(x)=s(|s^{-1}(x)-u|)$ is asymptotically linear with $A(\psi)=e^{-u}$.
-Thus Theorem \ref{mthm} can be used to to prove that the invariant measure of $Y_n^x$ behaves at infinity like the Lebesgue measure.
-Nevertheless in this case one can prove the same result under weaker moment assumptions and a much simpler proof.
-Using a simple argument based only on the duality lemma and the renewal theorem gives: \begin{thm} Assume $\E u_1 = 0$, $\E(u_1^+)^{\frac 32}<\8$, $\E (u_1^-)^2<\8$ and the law $\mu$ of $u_1$ is aperiodic, then for every $\phi\in C_C(\R_+)$
+Peign\' e and Woess \cite{PW1} proved that if $\E(u_1^+)^{3/2}<\infty$, for $u_1^+ = \max\{ u_1,0\}$, then the process $\{X_n\}$ is recurrent on $\R_+$.
+As a consequence of Benda's theorem, the process possesses a unique invariant Radon measure $\nu$ on $\R_+$ (local contractivity is easy to prove).
+The reflected random walk can be transformed in an asymptotically linear system by conjugating with an invertible function $s$ of $[0,+\infty)$ such that $s(x)={\mathrm{e}}^x$ for large $x$.
+Then $\psi(x)=s(|s^{-1}(x)-u|)$ is asymptotically linear with $A(\psi )=e^{-u}$.
+Hence, Theorem~\ref{mthm} can be used to justify that the invariant measure of $Y_n^x$ behaves at infinity like the Lebesgue measure.
+Nevertheless, in this case, one can prove the same result under weaker moment assumptions and a much simpler proof.
+A~short argument based only on the duality lemma and the renewal theorem gives the following.